+212 670 457 263

 Booking your dream Morocco tour is easy and secure with Tour to Morocco.
 We want you to feel confident every step of the way.

-To confirm your reservation, we only require a small 10% deposit.
+To confirm your reservation, we only require a small 20% deposit.
 This allows us to reserve your accommodations, transportation, and all services included in your tour.

 The remaining balance is paid in cash directly to your driver when you arrive in Morocco.

 Next, we’ll explore the medina, a UNESCO World Heritage Site.
 Here, we’ll find spices, leather bags, handmade clothes, and traditional crafts.
 In the afternoon, we conclude the day by visiting Djemaa el-Fna square, a lively place with music, stories, snake charmers, and street performers.
-Here, you’ll find things you expect and even things you never imagined.
+You’ll find things you expect and even things you never imagined.

 Our Morocco 1-week itinerary for today continues.
 We will traverse the High Atlas Mountains, making our way through the iconic Tizi n’Tichka pass.
 Soon after, we’ll arrive at the renowned UNESCO World Heritage Site of Ait Benhaddou.
 Here, we’ll wander through its narrow alleys and explore the ancient structures, diving into its fascinating history.